tivrama/OrdertoEmail/ReadMe.md

 9) Server makes call 2 to Template Processer with data from Order API, and code for email type.
 10) Server makes call 3 to Sparkpost to send the email.
 11) Call status to Sparkpost is sent to client and displayed to user.

-Alternative Possible Flow 2:
-1) Server presents homepage (all fields shown)
-2) User enters all fields.
-The alert type dropdown activates when a retailer moniker is added.
-3) Post to server with all user entered data.
-4) Server makes call 1 to Order API with logon, password, order number.
-Response has Order API JSON.
-5) Server converts Order API data into Sparkpost fromatted data.
-6) Server makes call 2 to Template Processer with data from Order API, and code for emay type.
-7) Server makes call 3 to Sparkpost to send the email.
-8) Call status to Sparkpost is sent to client and displayed to user.

-TODO:
-- If no shipment obj is on the order, then let the front end know
-- Allow user to add in shipment info